 Malware can be installed on a device:

-- By physical accessing the device.
+- By physically accessing the device.

-See the “Targeted malware” topic.
+- The “Targeted malware” topic.

 Used in tactics: Incrimination